 2. Anti-drone Systems for Heathrow Airport, UK

-London Heathrow Airport has implemented a counter-UAS system to prevent drones from accessing its airspace, following numerous attempts that threatened the UK’s busiest travel hub.
+London Heathrow Airport has implemented a counter-UAS radar to prevent drones from accessing its airspace, following numerous attempts that threatened the UK's busiest travel hub.
 Heathrow's Director of Security said the technology is essential to ensure the safety and security of passengers and colleagues.

 3. Counter-UAS at Gimpo International Airport, South Korea